Released: 7th June

 Laura, being nothing more than a prop that occasionally reacts to outside stimuli, makes one vain attempt to escape but he lightly holds her arm so she can’t and since she doesn’t think to do the rational thing by finding a large pointy thing and jamming it into his face, she ends up going along with it and having cute montages where she spends his money and buys skimpy outfits and occasionally remembers “Oh right, I’ve been kidnapped, I should maybe try to run” until eventually the magic of penis makes her fall in love with him because of course it does.
 Did I mention this is all rape and assault and there is nothing romantic about this no matter how many slow songs they get the lead actor to perform on the soundtrack.

-For one moment let’s push aside the moral problems with this film and focus on the technical problems.
-This is a badly written film on every level.
+For one moment let’s push aside the moral problems with 365 Days and focus on the technical problems.
+365 Days is a badly written film on every level.
 The dialogue is objectively awful, this isn’t a lost in translation issue but a “this is not how human beings talk” issue.
 This isn’t how anyone would react in this situation no matter how hot everyone involved is.
 It’s kind of stunning how soon after the kidnapping and legitimate rape threats our lead character is doing cheesy flirty banter with her kidnapper (who, I believe I’ve made this clear, is a kidnapping rapist and no amount of puppy dog eyes or abs makes that OK).
 There are porno films about pizza delivery men that have more realistic and engaging dialogue and story structure than this film.

 It’s very clear what they’re going for, it’s a 50 Shades of Grey style romance.
 It’s Beauty and the Beast, it’s forbidden romance between two people who go through adversity.
 They start out hating each other, they fall in love.
 It’s a classic story that’s worked before so why doesn’t it here?
 Well… cos Belle and Anastasia both decided to take part in the respective relationships in those novels, Laura doesn’t.
 I may hate 50 Shades, I can’t deny that Anastasia didn’t actively try to chase after Grey at first.
-Both stories have the key element of the relationship only actually turning romantic when the male character shows some kind of serious growth and changes as a person, this one just has to happen cos Massimo doesn’t want his new toy to drown and cos… I don’t know, magic dick, that’s the best I’ve got.
+Both stories have the key element of the relationship only actually turning romantic when the male character shows some kind of serious growth and changes as a person, 365 Days just has to happen cos Massimo doesn’t want his new toy to drown and cos… I don’t know, magic dick, that’s the best I’ve got.

 Oh, did I mention that this kidnapping-based relationship goes from “He kidnaps her” to “She loves him and will marry him and have his baby” within two months?
 Cos trying to make it actually take a year and potentially trying to earn this outcome would be too hard.
 It’s not like we could actually use the premise properly and have them slowly come together over the course of a year, get to know each other as people instead of as glorified sex toys, maybe even hold back on them having sex until day 365 and make them earn the progression… nah, fuck that, time is money so let’s just rush through this because the quicker we get through this the sooner we can all go home.

 That’s the shocking thing here, I’m not even saying that this concept couldn’t work.
 You can have a story with a reprehensible lead and have them slowly change over the course of the narrative.
-It’s absolutely possible but this film is so focussed on running around and screaming “Look how sexy we are!
+It’s absolutely possible but 365 Days is so focussed on running around and screaming “Look how sexy we are!
 SEXY SEXY SEXY SEX!” that it doesn’t even try to handle the actual hard work of character growth that might make it palatable as a film.
 Hell, maybe if they worked on building character then the sudden sad ending they try to pull off would have an impact.
 Nope, let’s just focus on the sex because we’re apparently making a porno that we can sneak onto Netflix, except at least porno has the common decency to be interesting.

-Even the sex scenes in this film aren’t that interesting, I honestly just ended up skipping them near the end because I was getting exhausted with them.
+Even the sex scenes in 365 Days aren’t that interesting, I honestly just ended up skipping them near the end because I was getting exhausted with them.
 I certainly can admit that this film pushes further than 50 Shades did, this film actually showed genitalia of the male lead as well as the female lead so congrats on being a little different but combining the violent nature of some of the sex scenes, the blaring bad music and the editing and shot choices, it can’t even get the erotic part right.
 It just feels wrong because the narrative is wrong, it’s basically saying that he sexually tormented her until her brain broke and she craved his dick which isn’t goddamn romantic, it’s just not.

 I almost feel bad for the actors, it’s not that they’re bad but they just have bad dialogue to say and bad characters to play.
 They were fighting a losing battle from the start and you can almost see them trying to make something happen.
 Michele Morrone is clearly trying his hardest to ooze all the sexual dominant appeal he can muster while Anna-Maria Sieklucka has moments where you can see her trying to out dominate him but they’ve both got nothing to work with in the script so their attempts are for nought.